-World Land Trust’s Action Fund has supported the protection of 975 acres of prime rainforest and wetland habitat in Colombia.
+World Land Trust’s Action Fund supports the protection of 975 acres of prime rainforest and wetland habitat in Colombia.

 President of FBC, Fernando Arbeláez, says “We realised that if we didn’t do anything this forest would disappear in less than 20 years, before 2025, and that we had to do something.

 “There are a number of threatened species there, and big cats which are common where we are working because the habitat is in such good condition compared to the surrounding areas.
 But with the ongoing threats, this is one of the last opportunities to preserve these kinds of ecosystems and these species in Colombia.”

 This habitat is home to a number of threatened species, including three which face extinction unless they and their habitat are safeguarded.
 The Brown Spider Monkey (one of the world’s most endangered primates), the Blue-billed Curassow (less than 500 are left in the wild), and the Magdalena River Turtle.